berkeley-abc/abc/src/base/sn/readme.md

 `@slang` uses `sn_slang` from `PATH` unless the `snslang` setting overrides it.
 It accepts `-M` for the top module, repeatable `-D NAME` or `-D NAME=value` preprocessor definitions, `-F` for one additional source file, and any number of positional source files.
 For example, `-D WIDTH=8 -D SIGNED=1` defines two macros. `-T` is not used because ABC conventionally reserves it for a time limit. `-v` prints the external command and frontend timing.
+A module declared inside SystemVerilog `` `celldefine`` / `` `endcelldefine``, or marked by a nonzero `black_box` or `syn_black_box` module attribute, is imported as an opaque technology primitive with its elaborated PI/PO interface; its simulation body is not lowered.
+For example, both `` `celldefine`` around a module definition and `(* syn_black_box = 1 *) module macro (...);` create an opaque leaf.
+An explicit zero or false attribute does not.
-Black-box patterns and include-directory options remain unsupported.
+The declaration is still required: slang must know every port's name, direction, width, and signedness, so an undefined-module inst remains an error.
+Undefined-module patterns and include-directory options remain unsupported.

 `@read` and `@write` provide binary persistence. `@write` selects SN or Verilog output from the `.sn`, `.v`, or `.sv` extension. `@read -M module` selects the top stored in a multi-top design; otherwise the last top is used.
 Before installing external binary data, `@read` validates the encoding and runs the same non-aborting structural and semantic checks as `@check`.
 A failed `@write` removes its incomplete output file.
 Every design installed in ABC is topologically ordered.
+The current writer emits binary format version 6; the reader also accepts version 5 and treats its modules as ordinary non-black-box modules because that format predates module flags.

 `@status` prints the current design and top names, SN revision, selected technology, hierarchy form, last extraction mode/module/revision, saved boundary hash, current GIA dimensions, and `@put` compatibility.
 A new `@read` or `@slang`